wearvr/pimax-vr-unity-sdk-instructions/docs/pimax-vr-unity-sdk-installation.md

 If the package has been installed and imported correctly you should see a folder named 'PVRUnity' appear in your project assets.

-> TODO: Download link should be updated to allow SDK access through site.

 You can <a href="https://users.wearvr.com/developers/devices/pimax/resources/vr-unity-package" target="_blank">download the Pimax Unity SDK</a> from WEARVR.
 You will be asked to create or sign in to your developer account.

 ## Setting up the scene